Police Officer (Secret Service Police), $50,000 Recruitment Incentive

 * This position requires the selectee to carry a firearm.
 Any person who has been convicted of a misdemeanor crime of domestic violence cannot lawfully possess a firearm or ammunition (Title 18, U.S.C.
 Section 922 (g) (9)).

-* Applicants who have completed HSI SA Training, Border Patrol Integrated, and CBP Officer Training will be exempted from attending BIETP, but will be required to attend the Deportation Officer Transition Program (DOTP).
+* Applicants who have completed HSI SA training, BP Integrated, CBP Officer Training and/or a Local, State or other Federal Law Enforcement training with arrest authority will be exempted from attending BIETP, but will be required to attend the DOTP.

 * Relevant Experience (see Qualifications Section)